ShalviKubal/ScrapDataFromWebsite/README.md

 Maximum 50 pages are searched.

 The result if found is returned to the UI.
 The UI parses the string and counts number of times any word occures in the content.

+Please find the screenshots for the results of various keywords.